-OMAHA (DTN) -- Ongoing rain in most of the Midwest and continued dry conditions across the Black Sea region are the key weather items for the commodity trade's attention Monday.
+OMAHA (DTN) -- Continued wet Midwest conditions, and a benign trend in central Brazil, are the key weather items for the commodity trade's attention Monday.

 Bryce Anderson can be reached at firstname.lastname@example.org